bonnette/MIDI_Glockenspiel/README.md

 </br>
 See my AutoGlockenspiel repository</br>

-This is a totally different interpertation and code.
+This is a totally different interpertation.
 </br></br>
 This project uses a Windows PC to drive an Arduino which fires one of 32 solenoids that sit above each note.
 </br></br>
-The MIDI control of the hammers is controlled by an Arduino Pro Mini. the serial connetion between the Pi and the Arduino is accomplished through an FTDI interface.
-This interface allows music that has been converted to a MIDI file to be played on the Glockenspiel.
+The MIDI control of the solenoids is controlled by an Arduino Pro Mini.
+The serial connetion between the Windows PC and the Arduino is accomplished through an FTDI interface.
+This interface allows music that has been converted to MIDI to be played on the Glockenspiel.
 </br></br>
 The Glockenspiel is a Pearl 32 note that I purchased off of Ebay for $45
 </br></br>
-There are two Arduino programs.</br>
+There is only one arduino program.</br>
-The Spielatron_V2.ino file is the original application off of Instructables</br>
+The current program allows only one note at a time to be played.
+The use of LMMS on the PC provides you with the opportunity to direct MIDI to the Arduino on one track while the other tracks play on the computer.
+This makes for a very pleasant experience in that, you can listen to the glockenspiel along with the accompanying instruments playing on the PC.
-The Spielatron_mod.ino file has modifications of the rotation table for the hammers.
-This was necessary because my Glockenspiel is a different physical size.</br></br>
+</br></br>
-My Glockenspiels is larger and also has more notes (32 vs 25).
-Right now the modified program only use 25 of my 32 notes.
-I will in the future add more information to the hammer table which will allow me to use all of the 32 notes available.
+I designed holders for the solenoids.
+These holders fit on the bottom rails of the glockenspiel and align the solenoids over the keys.
+There are five differnt holders.
 </br></br>
-I designed a holder for the hammer servos.
-I used FreeCad for the design.
-I have provided the FreeCad sources as well as the .stl files for the holder.
-The design allows you to set the Glockenspiel into the holder and it lifts the Glockenspiel up off the table about 5mm.
-I may have to make a few tweaks to the design.
+I used Fusion360 for the design of the solenoid holders and I thank Autodesk for allowing makers such as myself to use Fusion360 free of charge.
+Thanks Autodesk !